adam-lynch/adam-lynch.github.io/writing/flexible-data-tables-with-css-grid.md

 We discovered a [strange bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1550728) when combining it with native drag & drop in Firefox.

 Fortunately, subgrid on the way which will properly allow descendants to participate in grids.
-This use case is simple in that we want to effectively flatten the markup but subgrid will open the door for wilder multi-dimensional grid orgies.
+Our use case is simple in that we want to effectively flatten the markup but subgrid will open the door for wilder multi-dimensional grid orgies.
 See [Why display: contents is not CSS Grid Layout subgrid](https://rachelandrew.co.uk/archives/2017/07/20/why-display-contents-is-not-css-grid-layout-subgrid/).

 ## I'm probably forgetting something